elis-wind/PhD/Web_scraping/readme.md

 **Input**

-- `corpora.txt`: the list of subcorpora to extraxt adjectives from
+- `corpora.txt`: the list of sub-corpora to extract adjectives from
-- `word_list.txt`: the list of words for which frequencies should be extracted from each subcorpora
+- `word_list.txt`: the list of words for which frequencies should be extracted from each sub-corpora

 **Output**

-- `out.txt`: a file with words and their frequencies per each subcorpus
+- `out.txt`: a file with words and their frequencies per each sub-corpus

 ## `get_context.py`